How Did Someone Get Your Credit Card Number?

 With all these methods, you might wonder: which credit card scam poses the greatest threat?

 By far, data breaches are responsible for the most stolen credit card numbers.
-Experts estimate that details from as many as 60 million credit cards are released in data breaches each year [*].
+The FlexBooker data breach, for example, exposed ~19 million records containing partial credit card information earlier this year [*].

 For credit card theft that targets individuals, phishing is probably the most common method today.
 But scammers who steal your credit card information want to keep you blind to their scams as long as possible (to have time to max out your card).